machinekoder/pickit-docs/docs/examples/build-a-showcase-demo-with-a-m-camera-and-two-bins.rst

     end

-To get rid of movement around the 6-th joint.
-The current joint position is compared with the calculated waypoints by Pickit.
-Then the variable waypoints are altered to have the same joint position for the 6-th axis as the current one.
-This function is executed before the program moves to these positions.

-The second defined function, **configuration_check()**, is an additional check to be sure that the robot stays in his current configuration.
+The second function, **configuration_check()**, is an additional check to be sure that the robot stays in his current configuration.
 Before picking the object it is checked that the robot does not have to rotate more than 45 degrees around his base joint.
 When the robot would need to rotate more to pick the part, this location is then labeled as unreachable and will not be picked by the robot.
 This will limit the robot to pick parts in all possible directions, but it will ensure that during the demo no strange moves are encountered.

 ::

-    def final_joint_correction():
+    def configuration_check():

     if is_within_safety_limits(pickit_pre_pose):
     current_joint = get_actual_joint_positions()